acmailer/acmailer/UPGRADE.md

     }
     ```

+    Also, the methods `attachMailListener` and `detachMailListener` in mail services, no longer return `$this`, so it is not possible to perform method chaining anymore.

+- **Mail results**

+    After an email has been sent, a `AcMailer\Result\MailResult` object is returned.
+These objects used to include a result message as string, which wasn't really useful.

+    This message is no longer included, but, on the other hand, the `AcMailer\Model\Email` that was sent is included now.

 - **MailServiceMock**

     Previous versions used to include a `AcMailer\Service\MailServiceMock` which has been removed.
 You should create your own mocks now.